 TIPS FOR HELPING SOMEONE WITH AN ASSISTIVE DEVICE

-Many users of Board services and facilities who have disabilities will have their own personal assistive devices.
+Many users of board services and facilities who have disabilities will have their own personal assistive devices.
+One should not touch or handle an assistive device without permission.

 Examples of personal assistive devices include: